SCIInstitute/UncertainSCI/docs/dev_docs/HowToTutorial.md

 ### Linking to New Tutorial

-For the new tutorial to be visible on the [tutorials page](../tutorials/index.html#tutorials), add the filename to the list in the  [`UncertainSCI/docs/tutorials/index.rst` file](https://github.com/SCIInstitute/UncertainSCI/blob/master/docs/tutorials/index.rst).
+For the new tutorial to be visible on the [tutorials page](../tutorials/index.rst), add the filename to the list in the  [`UncertainSCI/docs/tutorials/index.rst` file](https://github.com/SCIInstitute/UncertainSCI/blob/master/docs/tutorials/index.rst).

 ## Testing Documentation

 **This chapter describes how to test the look and content of the new tutorial.
 Test the  generated github-pages with either a local Sphinx build or using the online build on Read the Docs.**

 ### Testing Locally
-Testing the documentation locally involves building documentation website on your local machine using Sphinx and Recommonmark.
+Testing the documentation locally involves building documentation website on your local machine using Sphinx and MyST-NB.
 These instructions are adapted from [Read the Docs' help page](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).

 #### Installing Shpinx
 To install Sphinx, make sure that a relatively recent version of Python 3 is available.
 The notebook documentation also requires the standalone Pandoc executable.
 With conda, install Pandoc first: